Indiegogo is now an e-tailer, too

 Still, given Amazon’s consumer product focus, it might be difficult to navigate around its ilk completely.

-Indeed, among the quirky gifts that users can buy right now on Indiegogo Marketplace are the Aumi Smart Nightlight, a light that lies flat on a surface and can be controlled by a smartphone (the product raised money on Kickstarter in 2015 and is also available for sale right now at Target); a lightweight, fold-up fabric grill called the GoBQ Grill, which raised money on Indiegogo in 2015; and the HiMirror, a smart mirror that aims to tell users about the condition of their skin.
-The HiMirror is also available to buy, from HiMirror, at Amazon.
+Indeed, among the quirky gifts that users can buy right now on Indiegogo Marketplace is the Aumi Smart Nightlight, a light that lies flat on a surface and can be controlled by a smartphone.
+The product raised money on Kickstarter in 2015 and is also available for sale right now at Target.

+Two other products available for purchase include a lightweight, fold-up fabric grill called the GoBQ Grill, whose founders raised money on Indiegogo in 2015; and the HiMirror, a smart mirror that aims to tell users about the condition of their skin.
+The HiMirror is also available to buy — from HiMirror — at Amazon.

-Interestingly, Indiegogo’s move follows Amazon’s decision two years ago to create its own Amazon LaunchPad, a storefront that features products that it said at the time were being funneled its way by more than 25 VC firms, accelerators and crowdfunding platforms, including Andreessen Horowitz, Y Combinator, and Indiegogo.
+Interestingly, Indiegogo’s move follows Amazon’s decision two years ago to create Amazon LaunchPad, a storefront that features freshly baked products that it said at the time were being funneled its way by more than 25 VC firms, accelerators and crowdfunding platforms, including Andreessen Horowitz, Y Combinator, and Indiegogo.

-There hasn’t been much buzz about it since, and with some potential cons, as outlined by one strategy firm, being that payment terms are long, and Amazon can recommend a lower price for an item if its exceeds its expected price.
+There hasn’t been much buzz about it since,with some potential cons — as outlined by one strategy firm — being that payment terms are long, and Amazon can recommend a lower price for an item if it exceeds its expected price.

 Indiegogo has raised $56 million to date from investors, including Kleiner Perkins Caufield & Byers, Khosla Ventures, and Insight Venture Partners.